HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-3-digital-signatures.md

 ### Summary

 To summarize, Public-Key Cryptography (PKC) is used to verify ownership.
-It's basic building blocks are a public key, a private key, and a digital signature.
+It's basic building blocks are private keys, public keys, and a digital signatures.
 This methodology is also used in encryption schemes such as TLS, PGP or SSH.

 While there are many different PKC schemes, blockchains use elliptic curve cryptography (ECC).
 Cryptography mostly relies on one-way functions.
 The first one-way function we introduced was the [hash function]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}).
 ECC and its underlying *discrete log problem* pose a second one-way function.